dabeku/Copiosus-camera/README.md

 # Camera for Copiosus
 Your personal, low cost, video and audio streaming infrastructure.

-Run this code on a Raspberry Pi or Arduino controller on your local network and display the video and audio stream in the Copiosus app.
+Run this code on a Raspberry Pi controller on your local network and display the video and audio stream in the Copiosus app.

 Use it as baby phone, surveillance of your property, etc.